LanDinh/khaleesi-ninja/documentation/scripts.md

 * A skeleton `react` project to hold the frontgate code
 * A skeleton `django` project to hold the backgate code

+For microservices, it will additionally create the following:

+* A skeleton `django` project to hold the code

 Of course, you should thoroughly review the `git` diff before committing anything to source control.